telerik/winforms-docs/richtexteditor/features/watermark.md

 {{endregion}}

 You can create custom watermarks using the __WatermarkTextSettings__ and __WatermarkImageSettings__ classes and the respective methods of __RadRichTextEditor__ - __SetWatermarkText()__ and __SetWatermarkImage()__.

-The following example demonstrates how to crate a text watermark and apply it to the document in the editor:
+The following example demonstrates how to create a text watermark and apply it to the document in the editor:

 {{source=..\SamplesCS\RichTextEditor\Features\Watermark.cs region=settings}}
 {{source=..\SamplesVB\RichTextEditor\Features\Watermark.vb region=settings}}